mradul2/path-planning-algorithms/README.md

 `node.py` file contains a `Node` class along with functions for Constructing Path, Generating Neighbours of a Node, Checking for a valid Node, Calculating heuristic with different heuristic functions.

 With the help of `Node` class, A matrix similar to the given image is created with elements as Nodes.
 And then a further appropriate algorithm is applied to these Nodes containing matrices.
 Which is finally translated into the given Image for demonstration.

 `utils.py` is a utility file with some Global constants including the given Image and some utility functions such as upScale used for upscaling the given Image.

-There are 12 different algorithm files which on running in the terminal will give the Final Image containing `Path`, `Open Nodes`, `Closed Nodes` and `Unvisited Nodes` along with the time taken by the algorithm and cost of the path.
+There are 6 different algorithms and each of them is tested on 2 modes (rectangular and diagonal movement).
+Final `path` along with, `open nodes`, `closed nodes` and `unvisited nodes` along with the time taken by the algorithm and cost of the path are obtained during the analysis.